SteffenKockel/pyduin/README.md

 ## Is it usable?

 Yes it is.
-But it is ~~neither packaged~~ nor well documented.
-Working on a usable release.
+I mostly use it to flash nanos.

 ## How